 T-Mobile US to allow phone upgrades every six months

-NEW YORK, July 10 (Reuters) - T-Mobile US Inc said on Wednesday that customers would be allowed to upgrade phones every six months and it unveiled a family plan for prepaid customers as it moves to lure customers away from its three bigger rivals.
+NEW YORK (Reuters) - T-Mobile US Inc said on Wednesday that customers will be allowed to upgrade phones every six months and it unveiled a family plan for prepaid customers that it hopes will lure customers away from its three bigger rivals.

-T-Mobile, which is under pressure to stem years of customer losses, is betting people will switch to its service because they want to change phones more often than its rivals allow.
+T-Mobile, which is under pressure to stem years of customer losses, said it is already seeing good results from its efforts to differentiate itself from bigger rivals.
+Now, it is betting people will switch to its service because they want to change phones more often than its rivals allow.

-"You can upgrade when you want, not when you're told," T-Mobile Chief Executive John Legere, who was appointed in September 2012, said in a dig at his bigger rivals at a New York event where he announced the move.
+"You can upgrade when you want, not when you're told," T-Mobile Chief Executive John Legere, who was appointed in September 2012, told reporters and analysts at a New York event where he announced the changes.

 The No. 4 U.S. mobile provider also hopes to attract more customers who pay for calls in advance by offering a prepaid family plan that does not require a credit check.

-It said its $100 monthly fee for a family of four is about $100 less than AT&T's service, saying about a third of U.S. families would not pass the credit checks required for typical wireless family plans.
+It said its $100 monthly fee for a family of four is about $100 less than AT&T's service.
+It expects a lot of interest in the service as it estimated that a third of U.S. families would not pass the credit checks required for typical family plans.

-AT&T and Verizon attribute much of their success in retaining customers to family plans because it is harder for an entire family to change service than an individual.
+AT&T and Verizon attribute much of their success in retaining customers to these plans because it is harder for an entire family to change service than an individual.

 Customers who want frequent phone upgrades must sign on to a service called Jump that requires them to pay a $10 monthly insurance fee on top of monthly service fees and a one-off down payment that partially covers the cost of the phone.
 They are also charged a monthly fee of up to $20 per month to pay for the remainder of the phone.